ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w2d3 - a - DOM - Introduction and Selectors.md

 let element = document.getElementById('some-id-goes-here');
 ```

-Note:
-- id must be a string
+Note: id must be a string
-- We can search on a different context (will apply to other methods we see later)
-  - document.method() vs elm.method()

 ## Change the content of an element: .innerHTML property